Perhaps she was texting.

 Or engaged in purposeful distancing from a reality she cared not think about.

-Whatever the distraction, they had begun to cross over the rail tracks and the small dog pulling at the end of the leash was unable to warn her of the trouble heading in their direction.
+Whatever the distraction, she began to cross over the tracks and the small dog pulling at the end of the leash was unable to warn her of trouble heading in their direction.

-None of the passengers on the train sensed the event.
+None of us on board had sensed the event.

 We sat, waiting for more.
-There was nothing.
+But there was nothing.

 Someone across the aisle, someone who wanted to be heard, said: “If there’s a fatality the train will remain here until the coroner arrives.
 If not, we’ll move on.”

 “How do you know?”
-I asked, needing more words to fill the void.
+I asked, testing her authority.

-The train jerked forward and began to move.
+We began to jerk forward in small spurts.
 Was the woman alive?

-Another announcement.
-This one asking us to gather our belongings, exit the coach cars.
-The next train would move us to our final destinations.
-This train — the train we were on — would remain at the Martinez station.
+“Please gather your belongings and exit the coach cars.
+The next train will move you to your final destination.
+This train will remain at the Martinez station.”